The Relief of Malakand, 1897.

 Because of the importance of the pass and route for trade, communication and defence, the British contructed Malakand Fort at a dominant position at the summit of the pass.
 On the other side the road descends through the Crater and past its famous “Gibraltar Hill” via the Amandara Pass to the village of Bat Khela and continues to the Swat River valley.
 The first bridge across the river is at Chakdara, which carries the road into the districts of Lower Dir and on towards Chitral.
 A small “outlier” fort built as recently as 1895 defended the suspension bridge crossing the Swat at Chakdara.

-Malakand area looking towards Mardan – the road through the pass visible to right
+Malakand area looking down towards Mardan – the road through the pass visible to right

 In July 1897, the whole position was commanded by Colonel W. H. Meicklejon, CB, CMG.
 Apart from the usual small piquet posts scattered along the heights, the defences then comprised the main fort at the summit of the pass (manned by 200 men of the 24th Punjab Infantry), the nearby Crater Camp, defended by enclosures and wire entanglements (with 6 cos each of 24th and 45th and the 5th Madras Sappers & Miners) and an outlying North Camp, defended by No. 8 Mountain Battery, one depleted Squadron of 11th Bengal Lancers and 6 companies of the 31st Punjab Infantry.
 In Chakdara fort, there were 20 men of the 11th Bengal Lancers and 180 men of the 45th Sikhs under the overall command of Lt.
 H. B. Rattray, 45th Sikhs..
 At the nearby village of Dargai, at the southern end of the pass, were another 200 men of the 31st Punjabis.